-Federal regulations require that a student must progress through their program at a pace that will ensure graduation within the maximum timeframe.
+Federal regulations require that a student must progress through his or her program at a pace that will ensure graduation within the maximum timeframe.
 Progress is measured for students cumulatively.
 In order to graduate within the maximum timeframe, a student must earn at least 67 percent of their attempted credits.